hexbatch/apple-core/v1/docs/layers/g-trading-layers/contracts.md

 ---------------------------------------------
 ---------------------------------------------

+Contracts set up future transactions, which can be looped, based on changes of tokens in a set (need to add new tokens made to the set this contract is based on)

+Contracts extend transactions to apply a looped transaction whose conditions are calculated by the number of new tokens added to a set compared to the last child transaction made in this agreed loop A script can be part of this, and the md5 part of the agreement

-Deals with the selling, terms, and use of token types
+Deals with  terms, and use of token types that people do not own

 Contracts is the ability to use a token type, owned by someone else, as a parent for new token types.